 A member and the alternate serve until the term expiration date or until the member's, or alternate's successor takes office or until a period of 60 days has elapsed, whichever occurs first.

 Districts are required to allow a minimum of sixty days from the Commission’s approval of their respective project selection methodologies to accept applications.
 If methodologies remain unchanged, the Commission must be notified accordingly.
 Information should be submitted with the annual program schedule.

 The OPWC reserves funds for emergency infrastructure projects that arise directly out of catastrophic situations that involve an immediate threat to public health and safety, and for which there is no alternative way of addressing the project through local funding or other resources.
-Emergency funds are reserved on a first-come, first-serve basis.
-Funding requests are accepted year round by the OPWC.
+Emergency funds are reserved on a first-come, first-served basis.
+Funding requests are accepted year-round by the OPWC.

 Ref: ORC 164.08(B)(2), OAC 164-1-19